What is Semi-structured data?

-Semi-structured data is the data which does not conforms to a data model but has some structure.
+Semi-structured data is data that does not conform to a data model but has some structure.
 It lacks a fixed or rigid schema.
-It is the data that does not reside in a rational database but that have some organisational properties that make it easier to analyse.
-With some process, we can store them in the relational database.
+It is the data that does not reside in a rational database but that have some organizational properties that make it easier to analyze.
+With some processes, we can store them in the relational database.

 Characteristics of semi-structured Data:

-- Data does not conforms to a data model but has some structure.
+- Data does not conform to a data model but has some structure.

 - Data can not be stored in the form of rows and columns as in Databases

 - Semi-structured data contains tags and elements (Metadata) which is used to group data and describe how the data is stored

 - Similar entities are grouped together and organized in a hierarchy